 Sometimes it’s hard to get the balance right.
-Being self employed I like to make myself as flexible as possible for my clients so sometimes that means working until really late at night, or getting up at 4am to train with a client at 5am before they head off to work, but for me it’s all about being passionate about helping people so it’s more of a career for me rather than just a job.
+Being self-employed, I like to make myself as flexible as possible for my clients, so sometimes that means working until really late at night, or getting up at 4am to train with a client at 5am before they head off to work.
+For me, it’s all about being passionate about helping people so it’s more of a career for me rather than just a job.
 Most weeks I’ll work for 6 days and have a Sunday off so I can spend some time with my friends or go out for a meal somewhere.

 What are your top 3 trainer tips?